 - you must have undergone a recent and unforeseen change in circumstance, which has led to short-term mortgage stress

 - you cannot own any other interest in property anywhere, including those held in a trust

 - you must have a minimum of 10% equity in your home to provide security for any assistance you receive

-- the total value of your property must not exceed the median house price that corresponds to the ACT’s Home Buyer Concession Scheme eligibility that applies to the current period.
-This figure is based on sales data from the ACT Environment, Planning and Sustainable Development Directorate; the office updates this figure every six months to reflect the current housing market
+- the total value of your property must not exceed the median residential property price that corresponds to the ACT’s sales data from the ACT Treasury Directorate; the office updates this figure each month to reflect the current housing market

 - you must be able to demonstrate that you’ve contributed some funding towards current mortgage repayments in the six months leading up to your application